tonethar/IGME-330-Spring-2023/hw/hw-3-notes-A.md

     - note - ALL your functions will be arrow functions
     - write code so that when the **Submit** button is clicked,  `submitClicked()` is called and the log is visible in the console
       - test it
-      - why `return false`?
+      - why `return false` at the bottom of the function?
 Because this button is in a form, we need to stop the default behavior of that form, which is to "submit" the data by reloading the page - https://www.geeksforgeeks.org/when-to-use-preventdefault-vs-return-false-in-javascript/
    - 3) declare a `clearFormFields()` arrow function
      - write code that "clears" any values that were typed into the form fields (hint: `.value=""`)
      - write code so that when the **Cancel** button is clicked, `clearFormFields()` is called